Researchprojects

 Status of the work package

 Based on a literature review, the origins and key ideas of systems theory, cultural and linguistic contexts and the relationship to other research approaches were presented and discussed.
-Central ideas, terms and concepts such as (sub)systems and their boundaries, relations, interactions and feedback loops were explained and discussed.
+Central ideas, terms and concepts such as (sub)systems and their boundaries, relations, interactions and feedback loops were explained.
 Important system properties and concepts such as emergence, resilience and sustainability were defined, related to each other and placed in the context of specific research questions.
+Goals, dealing with conflicting goals and challenges in system interventions were discussed.

 Work Package "Methods"